ni/grpc-device/README.md

 # gRPC Support for NI Hardware Driver APIs

-This repo contains necessary C++ code and support VIs to implement a gRPC server in LabVIEW.
+This repo contains necessary C++ code and .proto files needed to build a gRPC server for NI hardware driver APIs.

-eexample/ExampleQueryServer.vi with query_server.proto defines a simple query service example that can be used for a variety of purposes.

-You can either use the service as defined to implement a generic server via gPRC or use the implementation as a pattern to implement a gRPC service of your design.

-the project supports Windows, Linux, and Linux RT.

 ## Build Status
 TBD